jniemann66/knightsTour/README.md

 # Knights Tours #

-Exploring the world of Knights tours on arbitrary board sizes
+Explore the world of Knights tours on arbitrary board sizes

 ## Description

 This app calculates [Knight's Tours](https://en.wikipedia.org/wiki/Knight%27s_tour) on chess boards of arbitrary size up to 26 x 26 squares.
-After a knight's tour has been calculated, the user can step through the Knight's path, and visited squares are darkened to indicate that they are no longer available to be visited again.
+After a knight's tour has been calculated, the user can step through the Knight's path.
+Visited squares are darkened to indicate that they are no longer available to be visited again.

 The starting square can be selected by simply clicking on a square.